The following programs need the Matlab Compiler Runtime (MCR) to be installed.

 Therefore you could use FSK441 to reply to a CQ received in PSK2k.

 Download MSRX.zip (4 MB)

-MSRX V3 has the new option to simulate meteorscatter signals very near to reality.
+MSRX V4 has the option to simulate meteorscatter signals very near to reality.

 An example is here: